KhronosGroup/KTX-Software/BUILDING.md

 ### SDL

 Builds of SDL are provided in the KTX Git repo.
+These binaries were built from a post 2.0.8 changeset given below.
+This changeset includes a fix for an issue with OpenGL applications on macOS Mojave.
+Standard SDL 2.0.8 works fine on all other platforms so you can download binaries from [libsdl.org](https://libsdl.org), if you prefer.

-#### macOS
+#### macOS Notes

 If you wish to use the provided version of SDL in other applications on your system, you can install the framework.
 Open a shell and enter the following command

 ```bash
 cp -R other_lib/mac/<configuration>/SDL2.framework /Library/Frameworks